-Rosie Right Remodeling employment opportunities for superintendents and other positions.
+Rosie Right Design.
+Build.
+Remodel. employment opportunities for superintendents and other positions.

 CALLER: Has a laminate countertop in the bathroom that extends out.
 Would like to cut a section of that extension.
 Is that something the homeowner can do themselves?
 And the proper tool to cut it with?

 Shout Out to Rosie Certified Galaxy Lending Group from a listener who heard our January show and was very satified with their service.